Partlow Center: Wyatt v. Stickney

 Huge budget cuts and overcrowding at state hospitals led to Wyatt v.
-Stickney, which was filed in October of 1970.
+Stickney, which was filed in October 1970.
 The lawsuit was originally filed by laid-off employees at Bryce Hospital.
 They included Ricky Wyatt, a 15 year old "juvenile delinquent" who had been placed there by the courts without a mental health diagnosis.
 The case became much more about patient rights than about employee rights and the scope of the case grew to encompass Mount Searcy Hospital and Partlow State School.